Sanctuary Nature Foundation

 Sanctuary Nature Foundation is an Indian nonprofit foundation that was founded in 2015 building on the work of Sanctuary Asia, a wildlife magazine that was launched in 1981 by Bittu Sahgal.
 Its network of conservationists, naturalists, scientists, writers and photographers run various projects in environmental policy, advocacy, science, on-ground support, wildlife habitat management and more.
 The foundation also holds annual awards to honour grassroots conservationists and wildlife photographers.

 History

 1980s

 Inspired by Fateh Singh Rathore, who urged him to educate the Indian citizen on the importance of wildlife conservation, Bittu Sahgal founded the magazine Sanctuary Asia in October 1981.
 Its first edition was published the same month.
 In 1984, a second magazine was launched to reach a younger audience, Sanctuary Cub.

-At the same time, Sanctuary Films was established and two wildlife conservation serials aired on Doordarshan, India’s national television network.
+At the same time, Sanctuary Films was established, and two wildlife conservation serials in Hindi, named ‘Project Tiger’ and 'Rakshak', aired on Doordarshan, India's national television network.

 1990s

 In the early 1990s, the Sanctuary team began expanding their work beyond the publication to conservation projects, advocacy, research, habitat management and more.

 The organisation began to reach out to larger numbers through the syndication of feature articles by diverse authors such as Ruskin Bond, Vijaya Venkat, Dilip D’Souza and more in the mainstream press.
 Under the banner of Sanctuary Features, the organisation put forward alternate views on nature, wildlife, conservation and development issues while also covering related subjects like travel, science and health.

 Sanctuary Photo Library, the stock photo agency, was created in 1990 as a repository of natural history images.
 It has a fully computerised database of wildlife and landscape photographs.